Persistent Local Systems: Etale Opens

 In this section we develop the notion of an \'etale open of a manifold $M$ without boundary.
 In the last section, we saw that every constructible bisheaf around $M$ has associated to it a local system over $M$.
 Now, we pull-back the bisheaf along any \'etale open $a : A \to M$ then use the same procedure to compute its persistent local system over $A$.
 This gives us our collection of local systems one for every \'etale open of $M$ which constitutes finer information about the bisheaf.

-\begin{defn} An \define{\'etale open} of $M$ is a continuous map $a : A \to M$ from a Hausdorf space $A$ to our manifold $M$ that is locally a homeomorphism for every point of $A$.
-An \define{\'etale map} $\mu: a \to b$ is a continuous map $\mu : A \to B$ such that the following diagram commute:
+\begin{defn} An \define{\'etale open} of $M$ is a continuous map $a : A \to M$ from a Hausdorff, second countable space $A$ to $M$ that is locally a homeomorphism for every point of $A$.
+An \define{\'etale map} $\mu: a \to b$ is a continuous map $\mu : A \to B$ such that the following diagram commutes:

 Let $\Etal(M)$ be the category of \'etale opens of $M$.
 The initial object of $\Etal(M)$ is the empty \'etale open $\emptyset : \emptyset \to M$ and the terminal object is the identity \'etale open $\id_M : M \to M$.
 Note that every open set of $M$ is an \'etale open. \end{defn}